International District/Chinatown station: Station layout

 International District/Chinatown station consists of two side platforms below street level, partially covered by a lid with a public plaza.
 The station is 1,060 ft long and 82 ft wide, including a bus layover area and operations facility to the south of the platforms.
 It has two entrances, at South Jackson Street to the north and South Weller Street to the south, that are connected to the platform via a series of four elevators, four escalators, and stairs.
 The Weller Street entrance also includes a pedestrian corridor traveling west from the station to King Street Station's Sounder commuter rail platforms, as well as Lumen Field and Pioneer Square.

 The station was designed by architect Gary Hartnett in an Asian motif, intending to create a "gathering place" for the neighborhood as a whole.
 Along with the rest of the downtown transit tunnel stations, International District/Chinatown station was designed with integrated public artwork, coordinated by lead artists Alice Adams and Sonya Ishii.
 The plaza level includes seating areas, covered shelters for seller's booths, and a small wooden stage modeled after the architecture of traditional Japanese homes.
 The plaza is paved with bricks arranged with symbols of the Chinese zodiac in the style of traditional Coast Salish depictions of animals.
 Other areas of the plaza have steel trellises with grown ivy and a pair of etched poems about Asian railroad laborers.
 At the north end of the plaza are two kiosks with clay tiles depicting legends and stories from Native American, Asian, and African cultures, created by elementary school students from Beacon Hill.
 The platform level's east wall has a series of nine painted steel origami patterns by Ishii, called the "Paper Chase"; the origami depicts the phases of the moon and blooming of a cherry blossom.
 The entrance stairways between the platform and plaza levels are also adorned with quotations from Philippine writer Jose Rizal, poet Eve Triem, Chinatown merchant Chin Gee Hee, and University of Washington professor Teresa Schmid McMahon.

-The station's pictogram, a dragon, pays homage to the various cultures of the International District neighborhood.
-It was created in 2009 by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including Union Station, the Wing Luke Museum of the Asian Pacific American Experience, and Hing Hay Park.
+The station's former pictogram, a Chinese dragon, pays homage to the various cultures of the International District neighborhood.
+It was created in 2009 by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including Union Station, the Wing Luke Museum of the Asian Pacific American Experience, and Hing Hay Park.
+The pictogram series was retired in 2024 and replaced by station numbers, with 53 assigned to International District/Chinatown station.